noisegrrrl/nolf1-modernizer/readme.md

 - Added some jukebox strings to CRes.dll

 ## Patch 5?
 - Added a bind a key to toggle crouch instead of holding it based on shellcracker's implementation.
+(You need to add `AddAction CrouchLock 18` to your autoexec.cfg for it to works for now)
 - Allow opening the console with Shift+Esc.
 - Allow closing popups with right mouse button and "activate" key.
 - Remember what ammo was last used with which weapon.